EpiForeSITE/ForeSITE_Website/team/index.md

 ## {% include icon.html icon="fa-solid fa-users" %}STEDI Team

 {% include section.html %}
-STEDI: Sociotechnical System Evaluation, Design, And Implementation.
-STEDI activities will be integrated throughout the proposed CFA program to ensure that: 1) end-user needs are met, 2) there is successful integration and implementation in real- world settings, and 3) lessons learned from implementation are systematically documented

 {% include list.html data="members" component="portrait" filters="role: stedi" %}